mhaack/mh-site/content/posts/2024-05-19-the-digital-notepad-box-a-diy-e-ink-project.md

 The main rendering and data display logic is also configured via the `display` component.
 All rendering is done through a large `lambda` configuration option.
 This allows you to draw on the display, write text, render images, QR codes or diagrams.

-It is possible to draw directly on the display or to use so-called [Display Pages] (https://esphome.io/components/display/#display-pages).
+It is possible to draw directly on the display or to use so-called [Display Pages](https://esphome.io/components/display/#display-pages).
 These allow you to configure multiple virtual screens that you can switch between.
 I'm using display pages to group and separate the different values I want to show on the e-pager display.
 I currently use 4 display pages.
 Every minute I switch to a new display page and update the display.
 Lets have a look at one of them:

 ```
     pages:
       - id: page1